 5. Track Changes and Confirm Updates

-Use a return receipt requested on any revised version.
-This helps when someone claims they never saw an updated clause.
+Use a return receipt requested or similar method when sending revisions.
+This helps if someone claims they never received an updated contract term.

 6. Keep Proof of Agreement Use

-If the contract includes a confidentiality clause, terms for intellectual property, or a non-disclosure agreement, keep digital proof that the client agrees to all terms.
-Signed PDFs, email threads, or time-stamped approvals work well.
+If your contract includes a confidentiality clause, intellectual property terms, or a non-disclosure agreement, save proof that the client accepted them.
+Use signed PDFs, email confirmations, or time-stamped digital approvals.

 To Wrap Up